neskech/Soft-Hardcore/README.md

 ### Ban System
 - When a player runs out of lives, they are temporarily banned
-- Ban duration is configurable (default: 6 seconds for testing)
+- Ban duration is configurable (default: 2 days)
 - Players can rejoin after the ban expires
 - Returning players get a configurable number of lives back
+- Ban messages show human-readable duration (e.g., "2 days, 3 hours, 15 minutes")

 ### Life Regeneration
 - Lives can automatically regenerate over time
-- Regeneration cooldown is configurable (default: 24 hours)
+- Regeneration cooldown is configurable (default: 15 seconds for testing)
+- **Multiple Interval Support**: If multiple cooldown periods have passed, all pending regenerations are applied at once
 - Players must wait the full cooldown period between regenerations
 - New players can regenerate immediately
+- Regeneration timestamps are automatically managed

 ## 🎭 Heart Drop Modes